heysokam/ngltf/readme.md

 ![ngltf](./doc/res/gh_banner.png)
 # Pure Nim glTF™ Reader
-`ngltf` is a pure Nim reader implementation for the glTF file specification.
+`ngltf` is a pure Nim reader implementation for the glTF™ file specification.
 glTF™ is an efficient, extensible and publishing format for transmission and loading of 3D scenes and models for engines and applications.

 This library is a raw reader.